Ant-28/blog/_posts/2025-07-03-soimadeablog.md

 Also, if you find any errors here, let me know!
 I don't know a lot more than I do know, so I'd appeciate any corrections.

 # Footnotes

+{% footnotes %}
+   {% fnbody %}
-[^1]: Before someone messages me to proselytize Linux: Yes, I do use Linux.
+      Before someone messages me to proselytize Linux: Yes, I do use Linux.
 The point wasn't whether I should, but whether I could.
+   {% endfnbody %}
+   {% fnbody %}

-[^2]: I'm assuming that you don't use WSL1.
+      I'm assuming that you don't use WSL1.
+   {% endfnbody %}
+{% endfootnotes %}